FHantke/brave-browser-wiki/Roadmap.md

 - [ ] Ad-block exceptions to be disabled by default and have UI asking to turn on when it is first detected (todo design)
 - [ ] Ability to compile Brave and produce an Android based APK (nothing close to releasable yet)

+### Milestone 0.67.x

+- [ ] Add the ability to have social media login options into the Brave shields panel

 ### Beyond